aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 Once everything is set correctly, click **Save** near the top center of the screen.

-We still need to create three more lambda functions.
-All of them use `Node.js 6.10` as the runtime.
+We still need to create two more lambda functions.
+All of them use `Node.js 8.10` as the runtime.
 Repeat the same steps you used above.
-The table below provides the information needed for all four functions.
+The table below provides the information needed for all three functions.
 Note that you have already done the first one.

 | Function Name          | Handler Name          | Execution Role                  | Env Var Key   | Env Var Value  |
 | ---------------------  | --------------------- | ------------------------------- | ------------- | -------------- |